4uralynn/163notes/topic1_notes-w1.md

   - reduce size and complexity of programs
 + Object Oriented Programming (202)

-Data Structures
+Data Structures *(goals for the term)*
 ---------------
-+ The goal for this term is to spend our time talking about different data structures, algorithms to solve problems, and how to measure the efficiency of the approaches taken
++ Spend time talking about different data structures and algorithms to solve problems, and how to measure the efficiency of the approaches taken
 + NOT about learning new C++ syntax this term
 + APPLICATION of C++ and linear linked lists to new Abstract Data Types